Computer Science Placement Test: Topics List

 - Use spelling and grammar check;

-3. Using Excel or Numbers, you should know how to:
+3. Using Microsoft Excel, Apple Numbers, or Google Sheets, you should know how to:

 - Use formulas and functions (average, sum, count, max);